ronnidc/examples/table/readme.md

 ### Notes

-To enable a table without overflow or max-height on larger devices the folowing class' `scroll-max-sm`, `scroll-max-md`,`scroll-max-lg` could could be applied to define how narrow the viewport should be before `overflow-x: auto` and `max-height: xx;` are applied to these breakpoints.
+To Do: To enable a table without overflow or max-height on larger devices the folowing class' `scroll-max-sm`, `scroll-max-md`,`scroll-max-lg` could could be applied to define how narrow the viewport should be before `overflow-x: auto` and `max-height: xx;` are applied to these breakpoints.
 The class is applied to the table-wrapper element.
 What class to apply is defined by how wide the amount of table-data is.